JEFworks-Lab/jefworks-lab.github.io/join.md

 2. If we like your application, we will reach out and set up a time for a video conference call.
 This will take 45 minutes to 1 hour and involve discussing items in your resume as well as your educational goals and interests.
 At this stage, Prof. Fan will also reach out directly to your references.

 3. If we think you are a good fit, we will invite you to an on-site visit.
 The on-site visit will take 1 to 2 hours and will allow you to experience your commute, see the lab space, and have one-on-one discussions with Prof. Fan as well as others in the lab including post-docs, graduate students and undergraduate students to give you a better sense of who you may be working with.
 If we think you are a good fit and you are interested in the telework experience, we will set up additional video conference calls between you and others in the lab including post-docs, graduate students and undergraduate students to give you a better sense of who you may be working with.

-   *COVID-19 UPDATE*: Due to concerns for health and safety, we will be suspending on-site visits until further notice.
-Alternatively, additional Zoom teleconferences will be set up with others in the lab to give you a better sense of who you may be working with.

 4. Finally, Prof. Fan will solicit feedback from everyone you spoke with.
 She will then reach out with an offer or encourage you to keep looking.
 She will also provide a proposed onboarding date, rotation project, and background reading so that you can hit the ground running.